Why We Started the STJ Brand Project:

 If you are not currently eligible to vote, this meeting is your final opportunity to qualify for the naming vote.
 If you have already been to the May 22, 2018 or October 27, 2017 meeting, you have already met this requirement.

+After informing on the rationale of our current name slate, we are inviting the input of our congregation in a short naming poll.
 A naming recommendation will be finalized based on congregational input, community research, and with the advisement of the Brand Advisory Team and Board of Directors.

 August 2018: Congregation Survey & Name Sharing